RTR Data Compare validation tool

 kubectl logs <pod-name>

-✅ The system is ready when both services are healthy and the processor begins consuming from Kafka.
+The system is ready when both services are healthy and the Processor begins consuming from Kafka.

-How to Use Data Compare
+Use the Data Compare tool

-• The Data Compare process requires the Data_Compare_Config table, which is created and managed by Liquibase when the Data Compare API is deployed.
+The comparison process relies on the Data_Compare_Config table, which is created and populated by Liquibase when the Data Compare API is deployed.
+The table comes preloaded with records containing table names and queries that determine what data to compare.

 POST /comparison/api/data-compare

-Data Flow
+Data flow:

 API → Pull data from SQL table → Upload to S3 → Kafka → Processor → Pull from S3 → Perform comparison → Upload results to S3